coinbase/coinbase-ruby/README.md

 An easy way to buy, send, and accept [bitcoin](http://en.wikipedia.org/wiki/Bitcoin) through the [Coinbase API](https://coinbase.com/docs/api/overview).

-This gem uses the [api key authentication method](https://coinbase.com/docs/api/authentication) which is an easy way to get started if you only need to connect to your own Coinbase account.
+This gem is a wrapper around the [Coinbase JSON API](https://coinbase.com/api/doc).
+It uses the [api key + secret authentication method](https://coinbase.com/docs/api/authentication) which is an easy way to get started if you only need to connect to your own Coinbase account.
 If you need other users to grant your application access, you may want to try an OAuth2 integration instead using the [OAuth2 Ruby Gem](https://github.com/intridea/oauth2) as a starting point.

 ## Installation